Haussmann's renovation of Paris: The downfall of Haussmann (1870) and completion of his work (1927)

-Haussmann's successor as prefect of the Seine appointed Jean-Charles Adolphe Alphand, the head of Haussmann's department of parks and plantations, as the director of works of Paris.
+Haussmann's successor as prefect of Seine appointed Adolphe Alphand, the head of Haussmann's department of parks and plantations, as the director of works of Paris.
 Alphand respected the basic concepts of his plan.
 Despite their intense criticism of Napoleon III and Haussmann during the Second Empire, the leaders of the new Third Republic continued and finished his renovation projects.